-Symptoms are generally mild and pass within seven to 10 days, often only needing minor intervention.
-However, rubella can cause serious birth defectsif the virus is caught by a pregnant person; this is referred to as congenital rubella syndrome.
+Symptoms are generally mild and pass within 7 to 10 days, often only needing minor intervention.
+However, the rubella virus can cause serious birth defects if caught by a pregnant person; this is referred to as congenital rubella syndrome.

-Vaccination programs have had a huge impact on reducing the number of cases of rubella.
-The World Health Organization says that several countries have eradicated rubella and congenital rubella syndrome because of their vaccination programs.
+Vaccination programs have had success in reducing the number of cases of rubella worldwide.
+According to The World Health Organization, several countries have eradicated rubella and congenital rubella syndrome altogether because of their vaccination programs.

 Rubella was eliminated in the United States in 2004.
 Now, approximately 10 cases of rubella are reported in the U.S. every year.
-These cases are caused by people coming into contact with the virus in another country.
+These rare cases are caused by people coming into contact with the virus while traveling abroad.

 Symptoms of rubella

-Many people have no symptoms at all when they contract rubella.
-If symptoms do appear, they will usually present at around two to three weeks after initially being infected.
+Many people will experience no symptoms at all when they contract rubella.
+If symptoms do appear, they will usually present at around two to three weeks after the initial infection.
 This time lag is known as the incubation period.

 - Swollen lymph glands, particularly behind the ears and on the back of the head